16th Annual Meeting – Field Visits

 • Other innovative derivatives

-Beyond the productive component, this experience highlights the leadership of rural women, who have been the organizing axis of the process, strengthening associative capacities and overcoming structural barriers, especially in access to markets.
+Beyond the productive component, this experience highlighted the leadership of rural women, who have been the organizing axis of the process, strengthening associative capacities and overcoming structural barriers, especially access to markets.

 One of the main achievements has been the consolidation of marketing channels with local companies, allowing for improved family income and the positioning of products with territorial identity.